 Cooking with kids is one of those things that can be incredibly rewarding and frustrating at the same time.
 Food does not get made as quickly and there are definitely more messes to clean up.
 But, your children want to help you.
 It’s good for them to get their hands on the food they eat; to learn about how food is made, the ingredients, and kitchen safety.
 Plus, it’s really fun.
 My kids love to get their hands on what I’m making and “help” me.

-Sometimes, helping may mean I give them a little bit of vegetables and a butter knife to practice cutting.
+Sometimes, helping may mean I give them a few vegetables and a butter knife to practice cutting.
 It may mean I give them their own bowl and spoon with flour to mix.
-Other times, I let them get right in their with me and actually help prepare whatever it is I am making at that moment.
+Other times, I let them get right in there with me and actually help prepare whatever it is I am making at that moment.

 They key is to allow them to help you when you are already having a good day.
 You don’t want to try this when your day is bumpy.
 It will end in tears, or at the least, a very frustrated teacher (you).
 Invite your children into the kitchen on a good day.
 When you are full of patience and everyone is (mostly) smiles.
 Then, remind yourself that it’s going to take a little longer to get dinner on the table and there may be a spill or two.
 Don’t forget to also invite your children to help clean up the spills.
 You would be surprised how eager they may be to help clean up, too.

 Today, we are going to make eggs in a basket.
 This is a very simple breakfast dish we make at least a couple of times per week.
 If you ask my son what he wants for breakfast, a lot of the time, he will request this dish.
 He loves that he can help me and knows how it’s made from start to finish.